Cannabis Hardware and 420

 The Lowdown on 420 and Cannabis Culture

-With so many states legalizing marijuana, cannabis culture is becoming a way of life across the country, and around the world.
+With so many states legalizing cannabis, cannabis culture is becoming a way of life across the country, and around the world.
 Whether for medical reasons or recreational, more and more people are using advanced methods to enjoy cannabis, such as the increasingly popular use of vaping.
-Here at New Vape, the selection of tools and accessories is on the cutting edge of this culture craze, offering unique and groundbreaking products made in the USA.
+Here at Cannabis Hardware, the selection of tools and accessories is on the cutting edge of this culture craze, offering unique and groundbreaking products made in the USA.

 Take for instance, the FlowerPot Vrod, a true representation of the future of vaping.
 This premiere desktop twax vaporizer features everything a cannabis user needs in one place, allowing them to enjoy oil and flower simultaneously, or both, which is known as twax.
 For advancements in creating concentrates, the incredible Tegridy 20 Ton Rosin Press smokes all others for precision and quality craftsmanship.
 It even works great for gravity dripping, one of today’s newest methods of enjoying cannabis, similar to a drip irrigation system for growing.